Eric is a miniature, post-modern picture book by Australian author illustrator Shaun Tan. This simple story says big things about cultural difference.

 She is looking forward to teaching an exchange student everything about her local environs.
 This will make her feel like an expert.
 She will feel heard.
 She will feel important and useful.

 Eric, however, is not on the same wavelength at all.
 He asks her questions that simply can’t be answered.
 This means she doesn’t get to feel like the expert anymore.
 She never predicted these questions.
 She didn’t realise there was anything odd about things which are, to her, banal.

 Eric the exchange student, I believe, is a metonym for ‘foreign culture’.

 Shaun Tan tends to be very specific about the plan part of his narratives:

-I had planned for us to go on a number of weekly excusions together, as I was determined to show our visitor the best places in the city and its surrounds.
+I had planned for us to go on a number of weekly excursions together, as I was determined to show our visitor the best places in the city and its surrounds.

 I might have found this a little exasperating, but I kept thinking about what Mum had said, about the cultural thing.
 Then I didn’t mind so much.

-We see more of this psychological battle at the dinner table when ‘There was much speculation over dinner later that evening.
+We see more of this psychological big struggle at the dinner table when ‘There was much speculation over dinner later that evening.
 Did Eric seem upset?’ and so on.

-In Shaun Tan’s work, self-revelations are often accompanied by images of doors and windows.
+In Shaun Tan’s work, Anagnorisiss are often accompanied by images of doors and windows.